in New Mexico - 2023

 New Mexico falls in the highest 10% of bicycle fatalities in US.
 At the same time, year after year, ABQ’s Annual Bike-to-Work Day Survey shows all age groups report their #1 difficulty to ride more is “It feels unsafe riding around.”
 With increased e-bike use for transportation in New Mexico, local jurisdictions are better positioned and incentivized to seek additional funds from national initiatives such VisionZero, Complete Streets and others aimed at increased safety, carbon reduction and public health.

-Local jurisdictions are unable to inform, regulate or enforce their ever-increasing use.
-E-bikes are built more similarly to standard bikes than mopeds or motorcycles, with class 1&2 e-bikes reaching top speeds of 20 mph, similar to the average road cyclist.
+Local jurisdictions are unsure and/or unable to inform, regulate or enforce their ever-increasing use.
+E-bikes are built more similarly to standard bikes than mopeds or motorcycles, with class 1&2 e-bikes reaching top speeds of 20mph, similar to the average road cyclist.

 Opposing regulations across state and federal lands cause confusion.